Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 Unlike [slices](slices-docs) and [integers](integer-indices), which work not only on NumPy arrays but also on built-in Python sequence types such as `list`, `tuple`, and `str`, the remaining index types do not work at all on non-NumPy arrays.
-If you try to use one on a `list`, for example, you will get an `IndexError`.
+If you try to use one of the index types described on this page on a `list`, for example, you will get an `IndexError`.
 The semantics of these indices are defined by the NumPy library, not the Python language.

 (what-is-an-array)=
 ## What is an array?